Gemma Krier-Mead PgDip CBT, BSc (Hons) RMN, BA (Hons), Cert MBCT, Reg MBACP

 I would be able to see you during the weekdays and evenings and over the weekend.

-I also offer workshops and courses on overcoming Anxiety, Depression, Bi-polar, Psychosis, Mental Health Awareness and Mindfulness.
+I also offer workshops and courses for clients and professionals/support staff on overcoming Anxiety, Depression, Bi-polar, Psychosis, Mental Health Awareness and Mindfulness.
 Anyone is welcome, whether you are experiencing these difficulties yourself or you care about and support someone whom is.

 Maps & Directions